-Notes to the Consolidated Financial Statements For the Period June 25, 2019 to December 31, 2019 (Expressed in United States Dollars, unless otherwise indicated)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2020

-(m) Leases ("IFRS 16") (continued)
+(I) Leases ("IFRS 16") (continued)

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
 The incremental borrowing rate reflects the rate of interest that the lessee would have to pay to borrow the funds necessary to obtain an asset of similar value in a similar economic environment with similar terms and conditions.
 Generally, the Company uses its incremental borrowing rate as the discount rate.